 - 1. Only prescribed medicine will be held on the school site. - 2.
 Appendices 1 and 2 must be completed in all cases. - 3.
 The parent should arrange delivery of all medicines to be taken or administered in school.
 The parent should arrange for the removal of unused/unwanted medication.
-Whilst every
+Whilst every effort is made in school to check expiry dates ultimately it is the parents' responsibility to ensure all medication held in school (including inhalers and epi pens) is within date.

-- effort is made in school to check expiry dates ultimately it is the parents' responsibility to ensure all medication held in school (including inhalers and epi pens) is within date. - 4.
-All medicine should be in its original container, bearing the original manufacturer's guidelines and pharmacist's instructions.
+- All medicine should be in its original container, bearing the original manufacturer's guidelines and pharmacist's instructions.
 Medicines must be clearly labelled with the child's name and class. - 5.
 A number of staff are First Aid trained but staff members do not have a medical qualification and, therefore, are expected to respond to a level of skill of a caring parent and not to be medically competent. - 6.
-All medicines will be securely stored in the central medication cupboard, with the exception of inhalers which are kept in the child's classroom.
-All medicines will be taken with the child on off-site activities, so that the child can gain easy access, should the medication be required. - 7.
+All medicines will be securely stored in a small named medical bag which will be in the child's classroom, out of reach of the children, in a designated medical/first aid bag.
+These bags are the same in each classroom, clearly marked with each class name, and all staff are aware of the whereabouts of all medical bags.
+This medication will include epi pens, inhalers, anti-histamine, antibiotics etc. The only exception to this will be any antibiotics that require fridge storage and these will be kept in a designated fridge in the staff room, not accessible to children. - All medicines will be taken with the child on off-site activities in the class medical bag, so that easy access can be gained, should the medication be required. - 8.
 Any child diagnosed with anaphylaxis will not be allowed in school without an epi pen which will need to be held permanently in school.
 School will obtain a Health Care Plan directly from School Health for these children, or alternatively the Child's Consultant may provide this.
-School holds a universal epi pen for emergencies see below. - 8.
-Any child diagnosed with asthma must have an inhaler in school permanently.
-School will require a Asthma Care Plan which must be completed by the child's asthma nurse and returned to school.
-School holds a universal inhaler for emergencies see below.
+School holds a universal epi pen for emergencies see below. - Any child diagnosed with asthma must have an inhaler in school permanently.
+School will require an Asthma Care Plan, or Wheeze Plan, which must be completed by the child's asthma nurse (or Parent if this isn't possible) and returned to school.
+School holds a universal inhaler for emergencies - see below.